Hillary Clinton Takes Credit For Appointing Of Ruth Bader Ginsburg, ‘I May Have Expressed An Opinion Or Two’

 Former First Lady, Senator, Secretary of State, and presidential candidate Hillary Clinton seemed to take at least some of the credit for her husband’s nomination of Ruth Bader Ginsburg to the Supreme Court during his presidency.

-Clinton made the comments on Wednesday during an appearance alongside her husband, former President Bill Clinton, and Ginsburg at an event a Georgetown Law in Washington, D.C., CNN reported.
+Clinton made the comments on Wednesday during an appearance alongside her husband, former President Bill Clinton, and Ginsburg at an event at Georgetown Law in Washington, D.C., CNN reported.

 “I knew that of all the people who were part of the women’s movement she was one of the key players because of her creative understanding of the law and her sense of commitment,” Hillary Clinton said.
 “I may have expressed an opinion or two about the people he should bring to the top of the list.”